purescript/documentation/language/Type-Classes.md

 Instance selection works by looking at the "head" types of each type class parameter.
 Functional dependencies also plays a role, but we'll not consider that for now to simplify the explanation.
 The "head" of a type is the top-most type constructor, for example the head of `Array Int` is `Array` and the head of `Record r` is `Record`.

-As rows and records can easily be conflated to refer to the same thing, their difference is important to note here. `Record` is a simple type constructor in PureScript and therefore can be a head in an instance.
+As rows and records can easily be conflated to refer to the same thing, their difference is important to note here. `Record` is a type constructor in PureScript and therefore can be a head in an instance.

 ``` purescript
 class M t